Exploring the Trail

 What is the best time of year to walk on the Trail?

-The Cleveland Way can be walked right through the year, so there is not really a best time.
-If you want to see the moorland heather in bloom, then this takes place in late August and September.
+The Cleveland Way can be walked right through the year.
+If you want to see the moorland heather in bloom, then this takes place in late August and early September.

 Which direction should I walk it in?